You are here

 Orthopedic Residency Program

-Ballad Health’s osteopathic orthopedic residency program is a five-year residency providing orthopedic trainees with the clinical and surgical knowledge necessary for all aspects of orthopedic surgery.
+The East Tennessee State University / Quillen College of Medicine Orthopedic Residency Program is a five-year residency providing orthopedic trainees with the clinical and surgical knowledge necessary for all aspects of orthopedic surgery.

-The Ballad orthopedic residency program strives to provide a maximum level of competence, enabling residents to demonstrate the highest ideals of the orthopedic profession in community and academic settings.
+The orthopedic residency program strives to provide a maximum level of competence, enabling residents to demonstrate the highest ideals of the orthopedic profession in community and academic settings.

 Graduating Highly Skilled Surgeons